Team Rubicon | Built to Serve | | About Us

 The small group focused on populations often overlooked or underserved by traditional aid organizations.
 By applying medical and leadership skills honed by years of service in the military, Team Rubicon provided aid to thousands of survivors of the Haiti Earthquake.
 From this initial operation, a larger organization grew, one committed to helping underserved communities impacted by disasters.

-Team Rubicon Canada’s story
+Team Rubicon Canada’s ORIGIN STORY

 The wildfire, which would come to be known as ‘The Beast’, would eventually grow to nearly 1.5 million acres and cross into neighbouring Saskatchewan.